lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 1. Land `Concrete/Semantics/IntArith.lean` (item #1) — Principle 1's beachhead,
    and it already has a real bug to its name (the seed-20260703 fold that dropped a trap).
-2. Introduce the **first** certificate type (`TypedProgram`, item #3b) and forbid Elab/CoreCheck from re-inferring what it carries.
+2. Introduce the **first** source-fact certificate (`TypedProgram` over `IdentifiedProgram` + `CompilerDB`) and forbid Elab/CoreCheck from re-inferring what it carries.
 Prove the pattern on the type axis before widening.
 3. Widen the fact set one axis at a time — capability, arithmetic policy, evidence class, resolved identity — each landing with the differential fuzzer as the safety net, exactly as the checked-arithmetic flip was staged.